mbuesch/letmein/CONFIGURATION.md

 This is the public internet facing port of the daemon.
 All communication between the client and the server will happen on this port.

+You can select to listen on a TCP port or an UDP port or both.

 On the server this option specifies which port it will listen on.

 On the client this option specifies the default port used to connect to the server.